 Given the rapid growth of AR/VR adoption, it’s essential to consider that in the future, many augmented reality consumers will be mass-market and expect a seamless UI/UX.
 Making your augmented reality app simple and intuitive will vastly increase your chances of success in a rapidly growing market.

 But developing augmented reality apps involves more than just image analysis and processing techniques.
-You’ll need to have access to more traditional mobile development capability and utilise developers with a deep understanding of the app development process.
-Using an agency to extend your mobile capability is one way to manage the commercial and technical risk factors associated with your augmented reality project.
+You’ll need to have access to more traditional mobile app development capability and utilise developers with a deep understanding of the mobile app development process.
+Using an agency, like Waracle to extend your mobile app development capability is one way to manage the commercial and technical risk factors associated with your augmented reality project.

 Typically, augmented reality app developers will possess a mixture of skills including 3D modelling, computer vision and imaging expertise and a deep understanding of existing mobile technologies.
 From an imagery perspective, you’ll need an experienced development team who understand 3D modelling in significant depth, with prior experience of the rendering, shading and texturing process.
 Generally speaking the preferred programming languages for augmented reality app development are C# and C++ providing an easy augmented reality entry point for developers who already possess these skills.